Cruising the Scenic Fjords of Norway

 - Titan’s VIP door-to-door travel service

-Titan’s VIP door-to-door travel service collects you from home, for your journey to Southampton, where our staff will greet you and assist with embarking Braemar (3T+) in preparation for a late evening sailing.
+Titan’s VIP door-to-door travel service collects you from home for your journey to Dover.
+Embark our ship in preparation for a late afternoon sailing.

 Day 2 - At sea

-Early this morning we arrive back in Southampton, where we disembark after breakfast.
-Upon arrival, your Titan vehicle will be waiting for the journey home.
+We arrive back early this morning and your Titan vehicle will be waiting for the journey home.